 - choose glasses that make you look beautiful, not glasses that are necessarily the most beautiful on the rack.
 Bottom line?
 Look in the mirror and see if you see you first or the glasses.
 Ask someone else for their opinion, too.

 - choose glasses that light up your face – glasses that have light, flattering color on the inside of the frames actually throw light onto your face.

 I often get compliments when I wear these white butterfly readers from Brighton.
 I’ve had them for years.
-They don’t carry them anymore, but these Love Daisy Readers are very similar.
+They don’t carry them anymore, but they have several other pretty styles to chose from.
 Yes, they are a little pricey, but mine have lasted for at least 10 years, so I don’t mind so much.

 Bargain Brand Reading Glasses